 Tapered stand density near edges

 Scrubby fruit and berry producers

 Disced field edge with natural growth

-Too many times I see landowners over-landscape their property, creating tidy edges but lousy habitat.
+Too many times, I see landowners over-landscape their property, creating tidy edges but lousy wildlife habitat.
 Good habitat doesn’t look like a golf course.
 Stop fighting Mother Nature and work with her, letting native vegetation develop.
 In the long run, it’ll be much less expensive and time-consuming than planting food plots and maintaining orchards.